 SNOPES & ASPCA POISON CONTROL URBAN LEGEND?

-Snopes and ASPCA Poison Control say grapes are deadly to dogs but breeder survey disagrees.
+Snopes and ASPCA Poison Control say grapes are deadly to dogs but breeder survey unequivocally refutes that.

 First the facts and then, because this “urban legend” is so convoluted, background on the ASPCA’s Animal Poison Control Center.

 Rather than respond with fifty years of personal observations, we decided to ask the world's best canine health experts!
 See survey results below.
 In addition, we were unable to find any veterinary university study on the alleged deadly effects of raisins or grapes .
 We thought that was suspiciously strange given the internet hype over poisonous raisins and grapes.
 If something so common can so easily kill so many dogs, why would the vet schools not research it?
 Why wouldn't some enterprising veterinary student do a thesis on something so deadly and so easily documented?

 It was then brought to our attention that there is no profitable prevention, prescription or antidote to raisin-grape poisoning.
 Well!
 That explains that but it doesn’t explain how the urban legend began or why it hasn’t been debunked until now.
 First though, a quick but clarifying background story.

 Snopes is the brainchild of a couple who saw the need for debunking Urban Legends just as we see the need to enlighten pet owners.
 So we checked Snopes as the oft-cited source for the "deadly grapes" stories but found only a veterinarian's personal assessment, a brief dissertation written by someone with no listed veterinary credentials, and interestingly, numerous references back to APCC (Animal Poison Control Center) which is apparently owned by the ASPCA.